Shadkoech/Tech_Trek/Draft/README.md

    - **Weighbridge Out**: Record final weight of trucks at the weighbridge.

-## Configuration
+## Database
-The Automated Material Flow Management System can be configured by modifying the settings in the `config.py` file.
-Additionally, environment variables can be set for sensitive information such as database credentials and secret keys.
+The project Kibhoret utilizes PostgreSQL as its database management system.
+PostgreSQL is a powerful, open-source relational database that provides robust features and performance for handling data storage and retrieval.

+### Why PostgreSQL?
+- **Reliability**: PostgreSQL is trusted for its consistency, reliability and data integrity, making it suitable and important for this project
+- **Scalability**: PostgreSQL can expand as needed to accommodate the increasing demands of any given application.
+This in turn ensures that it can handle more users, data, and their operations without slowing down.
+- **Advanced Features**: PostgreSQL supports advanced features such as JSONB data type, full-text search, and advanced indexing options among others
+- **Community Support**: With a large and active community, PostgreSQL receives regular updates, security patches, and community-driven extensions.

+The use of PostgreSQL in the project ensures data consistency, performance, and reliability, providing a solid foundation for managing material flow within the organization.

 ## Features
-- Streamlined material flow management process.
+- Streamlined material flow management process through the organization from truck entry to gate exit.
-- Real-time tracking of trucks and materials.
+- Real-time tracking of trucks and material payload.
-- User-friendly dashboards for data entry and monitoring.
+- User-friendly dashboards for data entry and monitoring in different organization department.
 - Integration with Django's authentication system for user management.
-- Customizable configurations to suit different company needs.
+- Allows easy customizable configurations to suit different company needs.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to the Automated Material Flow Management System, please follow these guidelines: